 The timeliness of PAL updates is important to ensure service availability.
 PALs need to be updated and distributed in a timely manner so that prefix ownerships can be verified using currently correct information.
-To ensure that a peer of a given AS updates its asserted prefix ownerships for that AS in a timely manner, a service agreement between them would likely be required, e.g., an extension to their existing agreements.
-Since there is usually some window before newly delegated prefixes are actually used on the Internet, an asserting peer should be required to update its PAL to include newly delegated prefixes of the asserted peer within that delay window.
+To ensure that an asserting peer of a given AS updates its PALs for that AS in a timely manner, a service agreement between them would likely be required, e.g., an extension to their existing agreements.
+Since there is usually some time delay window before newly delegated prefixes are actually used on the Internet, an asserting peer should be required to update its PAL to include newly delegated prefixes of the asserted peer within that delay window.
 Updates of prefix removals can be done with lower priority since they would appear to have only relatively small security implications.
-PALs can be distributed with BGP update messages in newly defined path attributes [30], thus, they can be distributed as fast as announcements of prefixes.
-PALs might also be stored in centralized directories [30].
+PALs along with other certificates (e.g., ASNumCerts, SpeakerCerts, and corresponding Certificate Revocation Lists) can be distributed with BGP update messages in newly defined path attributes [25]; thus, they can be distributed as fast as announcements of prefixes and are accessible without any dependence on BGP routes.
+Those certificates might also be stored in centralized directories [25].
 However, a "pull" model might make it challenging to decide how often centralized directories should be checked.